akfamily/aktools/README.md

 # AKTools

-AKTools is a package for local HTTP server for AkShare!
+AKTools is a package for local HTTP server for AKShare!

-It depends on AkShare and FastAPI.
+It depends on AKShare and FastAPI.

 ```cmd
 pip install aktools
 ```

-## AkShare
+## AKShare

 [...]